 These repositories host data regardless of type, format, content, or subject matter.
 Note: the below is not an exhaustive list; see the generalist repositories listed on the NIH page for additional suggestions.

-This comparison chart may be helpful when considering more than one repository.
+This comparison chart or flowchart may be helpful when considering more than one repository for data sharing.

 This is a selective list of domain-specific resources, including genomics and clinical.
 To locate more, please use the directories listed above or reach out to a librarian.